qurator-spk/eynollah/README.md

 In case you want to train your own model with Eynollah, have a look at [`train.md`](https://github.com/qurator-spk/eynollah/tree/main/docs/train.md).

 ## Usage

-Eynollah has four key use cases: layout analysis, binarization, OCR, and machine-based reading order.
+Eynollah supports four use cases: layout analysis (segmentation), binarization, text recognition (OCR), and (trainable) reading order detection.

-### Layout
+### Layout Analysis
-The layout module is responsible for detecting layouts, identifying text lines, and determining reading order using both heuristic methods or a machine-based reading order detection model.
-It's important to note that this functionality should not be confused with the machine-based-reading-order use case.
-The latter, still under development, focuses specifically on determining the reading order for a given layout in an XML file.
-In contrast, layout detection takes an image as input, and after detecting the layout, it can also determine the reading order using a machine-based model.
+The layout analysis module is responsible for detecting layouts, identifying text lines, and determining reading order using both heuristic methods or a machine-based reading order detection model.

+Note that there are currently two supported ways for reading order detection: either as part of layout analysis based on image input, or, currently under development, for given layout analysis results based on PAGE-XML data as input.

-The command-line interface for layout can be called like this:
+The command-line interface for layout analysis can be called like this:

 ```sh
 eynollah layout \